Paul449/PAU-ecommerce4675/README.md

 # Description

-The purpose of this application is to creta the back end for a ecommerce application to allow
+The purpose of this application is to create the back end for a ecommerce application to allow clients to access specific data from the website, and to make sure the application is working, routes will be tested on insomnia to verify if data is delivered to clients properly through port 3001

 # Table of Contents